The interactive sculpture is the centrepiece of the 28 acre Hudson Yards scheme in Manhatten

 Vessel, which is comprised of 154 interconnecting flights of stairs totaling 2,500 individual steps and 80 landings, will sit in the new public square and gardens at the scheme expanding out and up from a 50ft diameter base to a diameter 150 ft at the top.

-The structure, which is being made by Italian firm Cimolai at their facility in Monfalcone located in the Gulf of Trieste, once completed will provide the public with a one-mile vertical climb.
+The structure, which has been engineered by AKT II and is being made by Italian firm Cimolai at their facility in Monfalcone located in the Gulf of Trieste, once completed will provide the public with a one-mile vertical climb.

 It is expected to open at the same time as the five-acre public square and garden designed by Nelson Byrd Woltz Landscape Architects in collaboration with Heatherwick Studio in the fall of 2018.